tyaga001/awesome-neon/README.md

 [Neon](https://neon.tech) is an awesome database you love.
 It's a serverless platform designed to help you build reliable and scalable applications faster.

+# 3 Things to Remember About Neon:

+> 🐘 **Postgres**: Neon is built on the foundation of Postgres.
+It supports the same extensions, drivers, and SQL syntax as Postgres, ensuring familiarity and ease of use.
+>
+> ☁️ **Serverless**: Neon operates on a serverless model.
+Your database is represented as a simple URL, and Neon automatically scales up and down based on workload demands.
+Say goodbye to overprovisioning!
+>
+> 🌱 **Branching**: Just like version control for code, Neon allows you to create instant, isolated copies of your data.
+This feature is invaluable for development, testing, and maintaining separate environments.

+---

 This list tries to cover what is awesome about the product and its community! 👁⚡️👁

 To **enhance** this list, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).